Rangers F.C. supporters: Politics

-Rangers have historically embodied a stark Protestant, Unionist and Monarchist identity, deeply intertwined with British Loyalism in Scotland and Northern Ireland.
+Rangers have historically embodied a strong Protestant, unionist and monarchist identity, deeply intertwined with British Loyalism in Scotland and Northern Ireland.
 Academics argue that the club has long served as a symbolic expression of Britishness in Scotland, often associated with the political right and the Conservative Party.
-Until 1989, Rangers informally refused to sign Catholic players, reinforcing its image as a bastion of Protestant identity.
 Supporters frequently express their unionist and Orange affiliations through songs, emblems and banners, with many fans attending sectarian Orange Order events and adopting symbols such as the Union Jack and slogans like "We are the people."
 In the 2000s, Rangers fanzines like Follow Follow openly promoted a loyalist and right-wing agenda.
 Surveys from 1990 and 2001 showed Rangers fans to be the most likely in Scotland to support the Conservative Party, oppose a British withdrawal from Northern Ireland and oppose the Scottish National Party.

-In contrast to Celtic supporters, who are known to support Palestinian Nationalism and wave Palestinian flags at games, Rangers supporters support Israel and wave Israeli flags.
+In contrast to Celtic supporters, some of whom are known to support Palestinian Nationalism and wave Palestinian flags at games, many Rangers supporters have aligned to Israel and wave Israeli flags.